nemjit001/crispy-bot/README.md

 This repository contains all the code for controlling a robot to complete the 2020 NXP Cup.

 We are the team 'The Boys' and we consist of three members:

 - Stijn Sluis
 - Stijn Winter
 - Tijmen Verhoef

 This project consists of c++ code for controlling the alamak robot used in the NXP competition.

+## Building and Setup

+To build the binary and hexfiles, run make.